Arnaud-Burn/poppac/README.md

 >> How does it work ?

 Just call
-./poppac.pl OID HOSTNAME (for French version)
+./poppac.pl OID HOSTNAME (for French version) <OR> ./poppac-en.pl OID HOSTNAME (for English version)
-OR
-./poppac-en.pl OID HOSTNAME (for english version)